-There are situations where there is a prescription drug you are taking, or one that you and your provider think you should be taking, that is not on our formulary or is on our formulary with restrictions.
+There are situations where there is a prescription drug you are taking, or one that you and your provider think you should be taking that is not on our formulary or is on our formulary with restrictions.
 For example:

 - The drug might not be covered at all.
-Or maybe a generic version of the drug is covered but the brand name version you want to take is not covered. - The drug is covered, but there are extra rules or restrictions on coverage for that drug, as explained in Section 4. - The drug is covered, but it is in a cost-sharing tier that makes your cost sharing more expensive than you think it should be.
+Or maybe a generic version of the drug is covered but the brand name version you want to take is not covered. - The drug is covered, but there are extra rules or restrictions on coverage for that drug, as explained in Section 4.

-There are things you can do if your drug is not covered in the way that you'd like it to be

-- If your drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to learn what you can do. - If your drug is in a cost-sharing tier that makes your cost more expensive than you think it should be, go to Section 5.3 to learn what you can do.
+- The drug is covered, but it is in a cost-sharing tier that makes your cost sharing more expensive than you think it should be. - There are things you can do if your drug is not covered in the way that you'd like it to be covered.
+If your drug is not on the "Drug List" or if your drug is restricted, go to Section 5.2 to learn what you can do. - If your drug is in a cost-sharing tier that makes your cost more expensive than you think it should be, go to Section 5.3 to learn what you can do.

-Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?
+Section 5.2 What can you do if your drug is not on the "Drug List" or if the drug is restricted in some way?

-If your drug is not on the Drug List or is restricted, here are options:
+If your drug is not on the "Drug List" or is restricted, here are options:

-- You may be able to get a temporary supply of the drug. (only members in certain situations can get a temporary supply).
-This will give you and your provider time to change to another drug or to file a request to have the drug covered. - You can change to another drug.
+- You may be able to get a temporary supply of the drug. - You can change to another drug. - You can request an exception and ask the plan to cover the drug or remove restrictions from the drug.

-covered.

-• You can request an exception and ask the plan to cover the drug or remove restrictions from the drug.